View Edmund Robinson's Obituary on seattletimes.com and share memories

 July 19, 1948 ~ June 23, 2019

+Ed passed away at home surrounded by his family after a long battle with cancer.

-Ed is survived by his loving wife, Jane; children, Megan Helton (Travis) and James; his siblings Joe, Mary Kay Bates (Steve), Tom (Jeanie), Fred (Riza) Ann Harkness (Chad).
-Predeceased in death by his parents, Carl and Kay.
+He is survived by his loving wife Jane; children, Megan Helton (Travis) and James.
+His family meant the world to him and he was a devoted husband and dad.
+He is also survived by his siblings Joe, Mary Kay Bates (Steve), Tom (Jeanie), Fred (Riza), and Ann Harkness (Chad); and many nieces, nephews, and the extended Kessler family.

+Ed, the son of Carl and Kay, grew up in the Wallingford neighborhood of Seattle and attended Blessed Sacrament Grade School, Seattle Prep and his beloved Seattle University.
+After college he served in the Signal Corps of the U.S. Army as a Major.
+He was a long-time employee of Boeing.
+He also spent many years volunteering his time as a Seafair Clown.
+His love of people and their cultures led him to travel the world for a year as a young man and his insights from that trip helped form his view that no one is a stranger.
+He had the rare gift of being able to approach a new face at a gathering, introduce himself, and then truly be excited to learn about that person.
+His sensitivity and kindness will not be forgotten.

 Hoffner Fisher & Harvey